nboughton/DarK-fork/ReadMe.md

 * Designed to stay in the background, so no disturbing colors
 * Recolorable, works even on light themes
 * Supports more than 7000 icons from the last decade
-* Fast and optimized PNG iconset
+* Prerendered and optimized PNG iconset

 ### Howto install?